Neural Wave Functions for Superfluids

 Although VMC methods are generally considered to be less accurate than FN-DMC methods, an important advantage of VMC methods is that almost any expectation value, including any reduced density matrix, may be estimated without bias.
-The same is not true of FN-DMC simulations, which sample the wavefunction instead of its square modulus and produce biased ``one-sided'' estimates of the expectation values of operators that do not commute with the Hamiltonian \cite{foulkes2001}.
+The same is not true of FN-DMC simulations, which sample the wave function instead of its square modulus and produce biased ``one-sided'' estimates of the expectation values of operators that do not commute with the Hamiltonian \cite{foulkes2001}.
 Thus, there are very few unbiased and accurate first-principles calculations of the condensate fraction.
 Our approach, having both the advantages of VMC and surpassing the accuracy of DMC, provides solutions to these problems and a more accurate way to estimate general expectation values.

 Finally, we study how the number of block-diagonal determinants required to achieve a given accuracy scales with the number of particles in the system.
 We choose six even-particle systems from $N=4$ to $N=14$ and compare the energies obtained using linear combinations of multiple block-diagonal FermiNet Slater determinants against energies obtained using a \emph{single-determinant} (and thus single-geminal) FermiNet AGPs wave function.
 All other hyperparameters are as given in Table~\ref{tab:hyperparams} (Appendix~\ref{appendix:ferminet}).

 In Fig.~\ref{fig:ndet_nelec}, we show that the number of block-diagonal determinants required to achieve a given percentage accuracy increases approximately exponentially with the number of particles.
 Plots for each individual system, along with a more detailed discussion, can be found in Appendix~\ref{appendix:det-convergence}.
 These results suggest that multi-determinant Slater FermiNet wave functions constructed using a neural network of fixed size are incapable of describing the ground state of the UFG accurately unless the number of block-diagonal determinants rises exponentially with system size.
 Hence, in practice, the AGPs FermiNet is required for studying paired systems.